compsoc-edinburgh/adventure/README.md

 ### Configuration

-The following environment variables need to be set for a successful run:
+The following environment variables need to be set for a successful run.
+You can find a sample file at `.env.sample` in the root of this repository.

 | Environment Variable | Explanation |
 |---|---|